kxgames/glooey/docs/composing_widgets.rst

           self.pack(self.checkbox)
           self.add(self.label)

-The problem is that this inherits a lot of unwanted functionality from HBox, namely public methods to add new widgets and remove existing ones.
-In some cases this might be what you want; there are certainly good applications for inheriting from containers like HBox.
-But it doesn't make sense for a labeled checkbox to have methods that can get rid of both the label and the checkbox, so for this application it's better to inherit from Widget.
+The problem is that this inherits a lot of unwanted functionality from `HBox`, namely public methods to add new widgets and remove existing ones.
+In some cases this might be what you want; there are certainly good applications for inheriting from containers like `HBox`.
+But it doesn't make sense for a labeled checkbox to have methods that can get rid of both the label and the checkbox, so for this application it's better to inherit from `Widget`.

 Attaching multiple children
 ===========================
-In the previous two labeled checkbox implementations, we only attached the HBox directly to our new widget.
-We then proceeded to attach the actual label and checkbox to that HBox.
-What if we wanted to leave out the HBox and just attach both the label and checkbox directly to our widget?
+In the previous two labeled checkbox implementations, we only attached the `HBox` directly to our new widget.
+We then proceeded to attach the actual label and checkbox to that `HBox`.
+What if we wanted to leave out the `HBox` and just attach both the label and checkbox directly to our widget?

 This approach turns out to be more complicated and more powerful than you might expect.
 The reason is that widgets are responsible for positioning and making